i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Once my students grow in their ability to answer these types of simple questions, I try to move onto other more difficult (and functional) activities like the other ones in this blog post.

-This is one of my favorite formats for working on WH questions!
+This is one of my favorite formats for working on WH questions in speech therapy!
 I love that I can easily level it up or down by providing more or less icon answer choices.

 In case you’re more of a digital SLP, I also included a Boom cards version in this resource!
 It’s a great way to save the time printing, laminating, and prepping too!